reindexer

 1. Example script, which creates local cluster.

-2. Docker-compose config, which create 3 docker-containers running RAFT-cluster.
+2. Docker-compose config, which creates 3 Docker containers running a RAFT cluster.
 Usage:

 # Run from docker-compose.yml directory